Jōdo Shinshū: After Shinran

 Nembutsu by Rennyo (Honganji).
 Calligraphy such as this was the most common honzon (main object of devotion) used in Shin groups.

+From the thirteenth century to the fifteenth century, Shin Buddhism grew from a small movement into one of the largest and most influential schools in Japan.
+Its popularity among the lower classes in the countryside was a major reason for this rapid growth.
+In many rural villages, especially in semi-autonomous villages that were not tied to rural estates, Shin Buddhist congregations became a central part of village life.
+Pure Land missionaries traveled widely during this time spreading the Pure Land teaching, and Shin Buddhist temples were in a good position to absorb many of the new converts and to minister to the lower classes.
+During this period of sect formation, Shin Buddhists developed their school's doctrine, forms of worship, and systems of religious authority based around temples.

-Shinran did not establish a temple or an official organization in his lifetime, instead, his followers returned to their communities after learning from him, and created informal groups of Pure Land followers.
+Shinran did not concern himself with establishing a temple or any organization in his lifetime, instead, his followers returned to their communities after learning from him, and created informal groups of lay Pure Land followers.
 These groups met in dōjōs, which were usually small private residences turned into meeting spaces.
 They met on the 25th of each month, recited the nembutsu and listened to sermons or sutras.
 They used vertical scrolls with the nembutsu as their main object of worship.
 Often the calligraphy on these scrolls would be from Shinran himself.
+Unlike temples, dōjōs were usually run collectively by all members rather than hierarchically by a single priest.
+Members would usually agree to follow certain rules of conduct which were posted for all to see.
+Dōjōs were supported by the private donations of all members, unlike established temples which relied on their estates and on elite support.
+Because much of Shin Buddhism was based on networks of private dōjōs, it did not suffer like other schools from the collapse of the provincial estate system during the 15th and 16th centuries.

-Shinran kept in touch with his followers through letters, many of which survive.
+Shinran kept in touch with the network of his followers through letters, many of which survive.
 After his death, his family members and key disciples continued to support and lead local communities through a loose network of groups and temples.
-Around eighty major disciples are known from the sources.
-Some of the most important communities include those of Shimbutsu (1209-1258), of his son-in-law Kenchi (1226-1310) in Takada, the congregation founded by Shōshin (1187- 1275) in Yokosone, and Shinkai's in Kashima.
+Around eighty major disciples of Shinran are known from the sources.
+Some of the most important communities include those of Shimbutsu (1209-1258), of his son-in-law Kenchi (1226-1310) in Takada, the congregation founded by Shōshin (1187-1275) in Yokosone, and Shinkai's in Kashima.